yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/Website.md

 <img src="img/website_rendering_02.jpg" alt="website_rendering" title="website_rendering" width="70%">
 </p>

-> - (1) Start parsing HTML to DOM(Document Object Model) Tree and parsing CSS to CSSOM(CSS Object Model) Tree
+> - (1) Start parsing HTML to DOM(Document Object Model) Tree and parsing CSS to CSSOM(CSS Object Model) Tree.
-> - (2) Combine DOM and CSSOM to calculate html and style then generate render tree
+> - (2) Combine DOM and CSSOM to calculate html and style then generate render tree.
-> - (3) Determine every element's layout (Reflow)
+> - (3) Determine every element's layout (Reflow).
-> - (4) Paint the result on the screen (Repaint)
+> - (4) Paint the result on the screen (Repaint).
 > - Related Reference: [瀏覽器渲染過程與性能優化](https://sylvanassun.github.io/2017/10/03/2017-10-03-BrowserCriticalRenderingPath/), [從輸入網址列到渲染畫面，過程經歷了什麼事？](https://w3c.hexschool.com/blog/8d691e4f), [html網頁渲染的基本過程](https://www.itread01.com/content/1546714651.html)

 <br/>

 ### **What Happens When A User Click A Link On a Page?**
-> - Browser gathers the information about the link and sends the request to a naming server.
+> - (1) Browser gathers the information about the link and sends the request to a name server.
-> - The naming server translates the link text into an IP address, the IP address will be used to identify a particular computer.
+> - (2) The name server translates the link text into an IP address, the IP address will be used to identify a particular computer.
-If the address is found, the IP address is sent to my browser.
+> - (3) If the address is found, the IP address is sent to user's browser.
-The browser then contacts the web server that has the web page I requested.
+> - (4) Then the browser contacts the web server that has the web page which user requested.
-The page is then sent to your browser.
+> - (5) The page then sent to user's browser.

 <br/>